 After sweeping the boards at the 2012 awards ceremonies, Matilda has proved it is the most popular show in the West End.
 The show won an impressive 7 Olivier Awards, after being nominated in every category it was eligible for.
 The first Broadway production opened on the 11th of April 2013 at the Schubert Theatre, produced by the RSC.

 Roald Dahl's memorable story is popular with adults and children alike, and is given a quirky and often dangerous edge by Tim Minchin's music and lyrics.
 The cast of adults and children will blow you away with their energy and talent, and are responsible for making this a memorable theatrical experience for all the family.

 Who Should See It?Matilda the Musical is suitable for anyone who loves the magic of theatre.
-Adults and children will fall in love with the fantastic tale, spectacularly presented onstage in a brand new way.
-Musical lovers will be delighted whilst non musical lovers will be converted to this perfect blend of story, music and comedy
+Adults and children are guaranteed to fall in love with Roald Dahl's fantastic tale, spectacularly presented in an inventive way.
+Musical-lovers will be delighted, whilst non-musical lovers are sure to be converted to this perfect blend of story, music and comedy.

 - Matilda Wormwood: Our plucky heroine who is not only intellectually gifted but given special powers that she uses against those who mistreat her and her friends.
 As she breaks out from her oppressive and disgusting parents, she realises her greatest battle is yet to come, and sometimes you have to be a bit 'Naughty'.

 - Miss Agatha Trunchbull: The cruel and sadistic headmistress of Matilda's school.
 An ex-Olympic hammer thrower who stands for discipline and order and is threatened by 'The Smell of Rebellion'.